phel-lang/phel-lang/doc/content/documentation/configuration.md

 weight = 15
 +++

 Phel comes with some configuration options.
-They are stored in the `composer.json` file under `extra`.
+They are stored in the `composer.json` file in the `extra` section.

 ## Structure